 We may collect and hold the following types of personal information about you, depending on the purpose for which we are collecting information from you:

-- information to identify you, including your name, date of birth, or photo identification documentation such as passport or driver’s licence details
+- information to identify you, including your name, date of birth, or photo identification documentation such as passport or driver’s licence details, gender, signature

 - contact details such as your email address, postal and/or home address and phone numbers

-- dependant information, including gender and date of birth (if applicable)
+- dependant information, including name, gender, date of birth and school attending (if applicable)

-- special needs information, including health information, relating to you and/or any of your dependants (if applicable)
+- special needs information, including health information in relation to you and/or any of your dependants (if applicable)

 - financial institution/bank details